 BUS 4126 Project Planning (3 cr.)
+Online Course

-This course provides the tools to understand, design, and apply systematic project management organization and administration.
-In addition to learning how to satisfy customer needs, this course will assist students to learn how to apply budgeting concepts, manage production time, invest resources, and create performance specifications designed with defined requirements.
-The course introduces the methodologies and technologies that can assist project managers coordinate a project from inception through completion.
+Provides the tools to understand, design, and apply systematic project management organization and administration.
+In addition to learning how to satisfy customer needs, this course will assist students in learning how to apply budgeting concepts, manage production time, invest resources, and create performance specifications designed with defined requirements.